 Another subplot involves Andy’s slide into alcoholism and dissatisfaction with his perfectionist wife, which reaches a black comedy climax when he puts a gun in his mouth and threatens suicide.
 His wife’s callous remark from the next room, “If you’re doing anything to mess up my clean rug….” prompts him to turn the gun on his real problem – a scene that prefigures the dark humor of more contemporary satires like American Beauty (1999).

-One aspect of Smile that makes it particularly fascinating today is the offbeat casting: choreographer Michael Kidd in a rare film appearance as a celebrity judge, Melanie Griffith and Colleen Camp as competing contestants, the late Geoffrey Lewis (father of Juliette Lewis) as one of the organizers and, of course, Bruce Dern in a surprising change-of-pace performance from his often stereotyped roles as the heavy.
+One aspect of Smile that makes it particularly fascinating today is the offbeat casting: choreographer Michael Kidd in a rare film appearance as – guess what? – a choreographer, Melanie Griffith and Colleen Camp as competing contestants, the late Geoffrey Lewis (father of Juliette Lewis) as one of the organizers and, of course, Bruce Dern in a surprising change-of-pace performance from his often stereotyped roles as the heavy.
 Ritchie’s use of music – The Beach Boys’ “California Girls,” Ringo Starr’s “You’re Sixteen,” and Nat King Cole’s “Smile” – is equally inspired, often commenting on the sequence at hand.

 In preparing for Smile, Ritchie mentioned Milos Forman’s The Firemen’s Ball (1967) as an inspiration but you can also see traces of Preston Sturges’s barbed humor in the mix as well as the model for Christopher Guest’s cult comedies (Waiting for Guffman, 1996, Best in Show, 2000), which follow a similar documentary-styled approach.